bediger4000/arithmetic-parser/README.md

     mult-op  ->  '*'|'/'|'%'
     exp-op   ->  '^'

+Punctuation (parentheses), operation signs and numbers are terminal symbols.

 I added "%" (for remainder/modulo),
 '^' (for exponentiation)
 and allowed unary positive and negative operators,